jameshughes89/cs101/site/labs/testing/testing.rst

 * Skip any of the following problems if you did them already.
-* Although not necessary, for practice, write each solution in a function with docstrings, typehints, and assertion tests
+* Although not necessary, for practice, write each solution in a function with docstrings, s, and assertion tests

 #. https://open.kattis.com/problems/hello
 #. https://open.kattis.com/problems/carrots